Lifestyle

 4. North Wilkesboro Speedway

-North Wilkesboro Speedway was one of the international circuits for speed racing.
+North Wilkesboro Speedway was an international circuit for speed racing.
 Enoch Stanlyt opened it in 1947 as a dirt track.
-Soon this speedway became popular and started hosting NASCAR races.
+Soon, it became popular and started hosting NASCAR races.

 Enoch drew his inspiration from creating a race track from stock car racing.
 After several attempts, Enoch was able to get its first investment of $1500 and complete the tracks.

-Despite being one of the popular race tracks, today, the race track is abandoned with only adventurers as viewers.
+Despite being one of the popular race tracks today, it is abandoned, with only adventurers as viewers.

 5. Davis Hospital